gavdraper/gavdraper.github.io/_posts/2018-04-30-SQL-Server-Remving-Outliers-With-Math.md

 SQL Server has functions built in for calculating standard deviation but lets take a look at how to do this manually to understand what's going on when you use it.

 The formula for calculating standard deviation is quite simple it's just &radic;Variance where variance is the mean of the squared differences from the mean.
 Sound confusing?
-It's really not lets break it down and apply it to our sample above.
+It's really not, lets break it down and apply it to our sample above.

 So our mean is 96